SURETY BONDS: GENERAL INFORMATION

 Within specific industries and states, governing legislative bodies may issue requirements for particular bonds in order to legally conduct business.
 As your broker, the surety, Pacific Surety Insurance Agency, Inc. strives to provide our clients, the principal, the lowest available premiums while upholding our unmatched customer service.

 Within specific industries and states, governing legislative bodies may issue requirements for particular bonds in order to legally conduct business.
-These bonds can entail various licenses and permits necessary for the issuing of a particular business license by state.
+These surety bonds can entail various licenses and permits necessary for the issuing of a particular business license by state.
 In general, surety bonds are established to protect against fraudulent behavior and failed satisfaction of contractual obligations.

-No. It is a common misconception that surety bonds are a form of insurance.
+No. It is a common misconception that a surety bond is a form of insurance.
 In fact, surety bonds work like a line of credit for the principal, not an insurance policy.
 Insurance policies protect the principal by transferring risk and responsibility to the insurance firm.
 The insurer is responsible to pay for losses or damages incurred by the insured and is not reimbursed.
 Surety bonds protect the obligee, not the principal, from risk.
 Any monies paid out by the surety to resolve claims by the obligee must be paid back by the principal to the surety.

 Surety bond agencies, sometimes referred to as surety bond brokers, are licensed insurance agents that are appointed by surety companies to represent them.
 While there are thousands of bond agents across the U.S., many of them primarily offer insurance and write surety bonds on the side – These are sometimes referred to as bond insurance agencies.
 At Pacific Surety Insurance Agency, Inc., we specialize in surety bonds and only work with the top AM Best-rated and T-listed surety companies.